YOUR REDEMPTION DRAWS NEAR

 We know from the writings of Paul that the resurrection of the physical body is the central hope of the Gospel of the Kingdom of God.

-If in this life only we have hope in Christ, we are of all men most miserable.
-But now is Christ risen from the dead, and become the firstfruits of them that slept.
-(I Corinthians 15:19,20)
+If in this life only we have hope in Christ, we are of all men the most pitiable.

 It is clear from the fifteenth chapter of I Corinthians that Paul viewed the resurrection of our body from the grave as the central hope of the Gospel, the hope upon which all else depends.